mmbman/Katagiri/glossary.md

 ## San Francisco Zen Center

-The Soto Zen temple in San Francisco, where Katagiri worked with Suzuki Roshi in the 60's.
+The Soto Zen temple in San Francisco where Katagiri worked with Suzuki Roshi in the 60's.

 See:
 [Fukanzazengi Lecture 3 (1:40:15)](1979-06-11-Fukanzazengi-Lecture3#14015),